chaseruskin/orbit/docs/src/commands/info.md

 ## __NAME__

-info - display information about an ip
+info - display information about a project

 ## __SYNOPSIS__